Golden State Warriors head coach Steve Kerr has expressed regret over his comments about Kristaps Porzingis’ medical woes.

 Per the Cleveland Clinic, POTS is a non-curable condition that causes a person to experience palpitations, dizziness, and fatigue when transitioning from lying down to standing up.

 On Friday, Kerr appeared on a Bay Area radio show and revealed he had called Hawks general manager Onsi Saleh about Porzingis’ condition.
-Saleh supposedly told Kerr that “it’s actually not POTS” and called the diagnosis “some misinformation that was out there.”
+According to a report from ESPN’s Anthony Slater, Saleh supposedly told Kerr that “it’s actually not POTS” and described the diagnosis as “some misinformation that was out there.”

-When asked about those comments on Saturday, Kerr stated he was in no position to discuss the issue.
+When asked about Porzingis’ health on Saturday, Kerr stated he was not qualified to discuss the issue and called his radio show comments a “stupid mistake.”

-“I can’t really say anything more on it,” Kerr said, via ESPN’s Anthony Slater.
+“I can’t really say anything more on it,” Kerr said, via Slater.
 “It’s a medical issue way beyond my capabilities explaining anything.
 He’s sick.
 He won’t play.
-We’ll keep monitoring him.”
+We’ll keep monitoring him.

 Porzingis has been dealing with an illness since his final months with the Boston Celtics last season.
 The details surrounding his medical issues have been murky since then, and even Kerr seems befuddled by what’s been bothering his Latvian big man.